2018 Philadelphia Behavioral Science Initiative Conference

-The goal of the third annual Philadelphia Behavioral Science Initiative Conference is to show attendees how to identify cognitive biases in their own lives, and to get people thinking about how to apply behavioral science to their own teams, projects, and policies.
-While the past two conferences were largely lecture-based, this year we plan on having a significant interactive component along with a variety of speakers.
-The hope is to create a fun workshop environment to get people excited about the huge potential of behavioral science applications in the public sector.
+The goal of the third annual Philadelphia Behavioral Science Initiative Conference was to show attendees how to identify cognitive biases in their own lives, and to get people thinking about how to apply behavioral science to their own teams, projects, and policies.
+While the past two conferences were largely lecture-based, this year we had an interactive component along with a variety of speakers.
+The hope was to create a fun workshop environment to get people excited about the huge potential of behavioral science applications in the public sector.

 8:30am Registration and breakfast

 10:00am What is a randomized evaluation?

 2:00pm Academic Keynote, Daniel J. Hopkins, University of Pennsylvania